Philonous/nix-exposition/README.md

 Putting files into the store manually obviously doesn't scale well, so Nix comes with a build system.
 On the lowest level of that build system there are `derivations`.
-Derivations are essentially (not quite, but almost) json files that contain the information required to produce the build artifact, for example which other store paths to use for that build (programs like compilers, gnu make, preprocessors etc.) and source files as well what executable (`builder`) to call to perform the build.
+Derivations are (not quite, but almost) json files that contain the information required to produce the build artifact, for example which other store paths to use for that build (programs like compilers, gnu make, preprocessors etc.) and source files as well what executable (`builder`) to call to perform the build.
 Most of the time the executable will be bash and it will run a script that just calls the build tool the package requires, e.g. gnu make, cabal or ant.

-We want to know which (unique) store path the derivation builds before it is instantiated (run), so we can check if it is already in the store or if we can fetch it from a cache.
-To make this possible, we demand that each derivation produces the same output every time it runs; then we can just hash the derivation itself!
+We want to know which (unique) store path the derivation builds before it is instantiated (run), so we can check if it is already in the store or if we can fetch it from a cache, avoiding having to perform the build again.
+To make this possible, we demand that each derivation produces the same output every time it runs.
+Thus we can hash the derivation itself, knowing that its hash uniquely identifies the output it produces.

 There are essentially two ways to ensure that derivations generate reproducible outputs:

-* The derivation only uses inputs that are in the Nix store already, by fixed paths, and it only uses programs that are deterministic (e.g. a compiler with a fixed set of flags).
+* The derivation only uses input files that are in the Nix store already, by fixed paths, and it only uses programs that are deterministic (e.g. a compiler with a fixed set of flags).
 * The derivation knows in advance what the hash of its output is going to be and checks that the output matches that hash.
 This is called a `fixed output derivation` and is usefull e.g. for downloading sources from the web.
-* Some programs, like git, have consistency checks already built in.
-So if you check out a specific commit by its (full) ID, you are already guaranteed to always get the same data.
+* Some programs, like git, have consistency checks already built in; if you check out a specific commit by its ID, you are already guaranteed to always get the same data.
 This kind of falls in the middle between the two other categories.